John Gibb (courtier): Letters and messages at court

 John Gibb continued as a servant in the bedchamber in England after the Union of the Crowns.
 On 24 October Gibb, John Auchmoutie, John Murray, and George Murray, grooms of the bedchamber were given winter clothing.
 Gibb was the messenger who brought reprieves from the death sentence for Markham, Grey, and Cobham at Winchester on 9 November 1603.
 According to Dudley Carleton, Gibb had some difficulty making his way to the Sheriff at the place of execution and had to shout to save Markham's life.
 Gibb gave the king's warrant for the stay of executions to Sir Benjamin Tichborne.

 As a member of the king's chamber Gibb was able to forward the business of petitioners.
 In 1607 Maurice Peeters complained to Robert Cecil that his plan for reforming the manufacture of fabrics in England made from Persian bombazine cotton without wool, and his patent for silk dyeing had been forwarded by Gibb, but then Gibb took it up with other partners and promoted it to the king, to the loss, Peeters claimed, of Cecil and Anne of Denmark.
+Gibb was involved with a dispute over property with the Earl of Wigtown in 1613.

 Henry Gibb

 His younger son Henry Gibb also had a bedchamber position.
 He was first a groom of the bedchamber to Prince Henry.
 John Gibb obtained the lands of Kilcroft and Carriber and transferred them to Henry Gibb.
 In September 1613 Henry Gibb and Mr May travelled to Veere and Sluis to prevent Henry Howard, a son of the Earl of Suffolk fighting a duel with the Earl of Essex over issues concerning his sister Frances Howard and the annulment of her marriage.

 Young Gibb was part of an incident in 1615 connected with the fall of the Scottish favourite, Robert Carr, 1st Earl of Somerset, who had married Frances Howard.
-He passed a letter and message from a Scootish man called Lumsden to Anne of Denmark's servant, his kinswoman Elizabeth Schaw, Mrs Murray.
+He passed a letter and message from a Scottish man called Lumsden to Anne of Denmark's servant, his kinswoman Elizabeth Schaw, Mrs Murray.
 The letter misrepresented the trial of Weston, an officer at the Tower of London.
 The letter caused the queen offence and difficulties for Scottish courtiers including Schaw's husband John Murray of the Bedchamber.
 The Countess of Eglinton heard about the affair and she wrote to the Murrays about Somerset, who she described as the "errant liar", who "wret to you and message sent with that ungret fullich cousing of yours, Herie Gib."
 He lost his place at court for a while.

 The early biographer of King James Arthur Wilson has a version of these events, saying the letter or message carried by Henry Gibb was intended for King James.
 Lumsden's letter described the actions of Richard Weston, the keeper of the Tower of London, and was critical of the lawyer Edward Coke.
 Francis Bacon said it was a libel and slander.